How To Feed A Loon

 A small glass jar filled with Russian dressing with a spoon lifting some of it out of the jar.

 The ingredients for this dressing are straightforward, yet are bold.
 Wondering why it’s called Russian Dressing?
-Learn more it’s history here.
+Learn more about its history here.

 A hand scraping a cut onion down the sides of a box grater, grating the onion.